MoniPar/tailors_thimble/README.md

 Tailor's Thimble aims to entice and onboard potential clients.
 It displays information about the small tailoring business and the type of services they offer, as well as the process they take on each individual garment.
 It provides information about the experience of the Master Tailor and provides potential and returning clients a way to easily schedule appointments for their bespoke process.

 The target audience are adults who need tailored garments for their occasions and/or for their children's occasions.
-It is also aimed at business people who prefer to have original and uniquely tailored suits.
 It is also suited for professionals in need of formal wear and businesses which require staff uniforms.

 ___

 ### Scope / User Stories

 This section aims to determine what a user would expect from interacting with the website.
 Each User Story was recorded in [GitHub Issues](https://github.com/MoniPar/tailors_thimble/issues).
-Scenarios of actions each type of user including the business owner wishes to take are listed below.
-These were categorised into 6 Epics listed in the [Agile Methodoly](#agile-methodology) section, for the development of the project.
+Scenarios of actions each type of user, including the business owner, wishes to take are listed below.
+These were categorised into 6 Epics listed in the [Agile Methodology](#agile-methodology) section, for the development of the project.
 Developer User Stories were also added to this section.

 **As a Business Owner**